nextras/dbal/docs/timezones-mysql-support.md

 #### Linux

-Run this command, where `root` is the user name which has access to `mysql` database.
+Run this command, where `root` is the username which has access to `mysql` database.

 ```
 mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root mysql